 The Luminati could help you check on your kid to see what he is doing [playing a videogame], tell you where he is [in the basement], and with whom [his friend Jen].
 It could tell you how he’s feeling [Very Happy], if he has done his homework [Yes], and if he did some physical activities this week [12% more than average].
 You could use the Luminati to call him up for supper, check on him at night, and make sure he gets up on time [linked with his school agenda].

-I would like to thank Adolfo Esquivel for creating the renderings of the Luminati.
+The Luminati concept was imagined in February 2016 by Charles Bombardier and the renderings were created by Adolfo Esquivel.
 Adolfo is a Colombian Industrial designer, currently attending a master’s in transportation design at the UQAM of Montreal.
 He works as a freelance industrial designer based in Montreal.
 Adolfo also created the design of Teatrix robotic furniture and the Metropolis empathic surveillance drone.